KalvadTech/django-glide/README.md

 # django-glide

-This is a Django library to add support to Glide JS in your templates
+This is a Django library to add carousel support through Glide JS or Swiper JS in your templates.

 It supports: